Raicuparta/ow-mod-template/README.md

 #### fileName

-Visual Studio will use the project's name for the dll, so this will usually be `[ProjectName].dll`.
-Since this template's project name is `ModTemplate`, `fileName` will be `ModTemplate.dll`.
+Visual Studio will use the assembly name property from the csproj file for the dll, so this will usually be `[AssemblyName].dll`.
+Since this template's assembly name is `owmlPlugin`, `fileName` will be `owmlPlugin.dll`.
 Remember that if you change your project's name, you'll have to change this entry too.

 #### author